genpguides/genp-reddit-backup/patchmethods.md

 ###❔**What does it do?**

-&gt; Uses the official Adobe installer to download the all of your selected programs *(using the trials option)*, once installed you then patch those with GenP, which replaces some of the file settings to make the program think that its activated during an undetermined amount of time, in other words "forever".
+&gt; Uses the official Adobe installer (Creative Cloud) to download the all of your selected programs *(using the trials option)*, once installed you then patch those with GenP, which replaces some of the file settings to make the program think that its activated during an undetermined amount of time, in other words "forever".

 &gt;&gt; **It is only the latest versions only, there is no roll-back to older versions**